Shirley Dibble Harris, 83

 Shirley and Leo loved their children, grandchildren, nieces, and nephews.
 From elementary school to college, they rarely missed any game, match, musical, play performance or concert, often taking in more than one event each day.
 Shirley provided several meals and cookies for team benefits and cast members.
 Her sewing skills were often used to alter or make costume for school plays, musicals, and proms.
 Shirley, along with Leo enjoyed working the pizza booth for the Monroeton Hose Company, assisting the Girl Scouts, helping the Monroeton Library, attending the Independent Baptist Church as health permitted, and assisting her mother as her health declined.

-A celebration of life and memorial service will be held on Thursday July 22nd, at 11:00 am at the Maryott-Bowen Funeral Home 217 York Ave.
+A celebration of life and memorial service will be held on Thursday, June 22nd, at 11:00 a.m. at the Maryott-Bowen Funeral Home 217 York Ave.
 Towanda, Pa.
-Friends and family may call between 9-11 am at the funeral home.
+Friends and family may call between 9-11 a.m at the funeral home.
 A luncheon will immediately follow the service at the Towanda Post No. 42 American Legion.
 We greatly encourage friends and family to attend the luncheon even if unable to attend the service and share a story or drink as we celebrate Shirley’s life.
-The family suggests in lieu of flowers, contributions be directed to the Monroeton Public Library, PO Box 145, Monroeton, Pa, the Monroeton Hose Company, PO Box 48, Monroeton, PA, 18832 or the Independent Baptist Church, 109 Cherry Street, Towanda, Pa in memory of Shirley Harris.
-Online condolences may be made at www.bowenfuneralhomes.com.
+The family suggests in lieu of flowers, contributions be directed to the Monroeton Public Library, PO Box 145, Monroeton, Pa 18832, the Monroeton Hose Company, PO Box 48, Monroeton, PA, 18832 or the Independent Baptist Church, 109 Cherry Street, Towanda, Pa 18848 in memory of Shirley Harris.
+Online condolences may be made at www.bowenfuneralhomes.com

 (0) comments